BaffourAdu/ComplainDesk/readme.md

 Complain Desk Development Contribution
 ----------------------------------------------
 Thank you for considering contribute.
 You may propose new features or improvements of existing ones by submiting Pull Requests or sending an email to baffouraduboampong@gmail.com.
+Issues can also be submitted to as via our platform => https://complaindesk.herokuapp.com

 Pull Requests
 ----------------------------------------------